Mylinde/thefuck-in-Fish/readme.md

 **Description**
 ---------------

-Config to get thefuck working in the fish-shell.
+Config to get thefuck working in the fish shell.

 **Usage**
 ---------